lkolbly/rust-esp8266-template/README.md

-# Rust ESP32 project template
+# Rust ESP8266 project template

-This is a project template for the use of [ctron/rust-esp-container](https://github.com/ctron/rust-esp-container).
+This is a project template for the use of [lkolbly/rust-esp8266-container](https://github.com/lkolbly/rust-esp8266-container).

+Heavily based on the work by [ctron/rust-esp-template](https://github.com/ctron/rust-esp-template)